eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-manage-connections.md

 ### Retrieve connection

 The only parameter necessary for retrieving a connection is the `connectionId`:
 `GET /api/2/connections/{connectionId}`

 ### Retrieve all connections
+Retrieves all created connections:

 `GET /api/2/connections`

-Additionally, you can get the connections ids only by providing the `idsOnly=true` query parameter.
+Additionally, you can get the connections ids only by providing the `ids-only=true` query parameter.

-`GET /api/2/connections?ids-only=true`
+`GET /api/2/connections&ids-only=true`

+### Delete connection

+The only parameter necessary for deleting a connection is the `connectionId`.

+`DELETE /api/2/connections/{connectionId}`

 ## Helper endpoints